jkalogero/scalegmn/README.md

 this question negatively and gives rise to intriguing new symmetries, which we collectively refer to as _scaling symmetries_, that is, non-zero scalar multiplications and divisions of weights and biases.
-In this work, we propose Scale Equivariant Graph MetaNetworks - ScaleGMNs, a framework that adapts the Graph Metanet- work (message-passing) paradigm by incorporating scaling symmetries and thus rendering neuron and edge representations equivariant to valid scalings.
-We in- troduce novel building blocks, of independent technical interest, that allow for equivariance or invariance with respect to individual scalar multipliers or their product and use them in all components of ScaleGMN.
+In this work, we propose Scale Equivariant Graph MetaNetworks - ScaleGMNs, a framework that adapts the Graph Metanetwork (message-passing) paradigm by incorporating scaling symmetries and thus rendering neuron and edge representations equivariant to valid scalings.
+We introduce novel building blocks, of independent technical interest, that allow for equivariance or invariance with respect to individual scalar multipliers or their product and use them in all components of ScaleGMN.
 Furthermore, we prove that, under certain expressivity conditions, ScaleGMN can simulate the forward